knutzk/ml-workshop/README.md

 machine learning.
 They provide easy access to out-of-the-box code examples, and they are meant to give insights into the most basic machine-learning algorithms.

-Almost all of the code examples are taken from or inspired by Ref.
-[2], a book we can only recommend to study for hands-on examples of machine learning.
-All code examples of the book are available in A. Geron's [github repository](https://github.com/ageron/handson-ml2).
-To acknowledge his work, this repository is made available under the same licensing terms using the Apache License 2.0.
-Please make sure to follow the respective conditions of this license when distributing or using this repository.
+Almost all the code examples are taken from or inspired by Ref.
+[3], a book we can only recommend to study for hands-on examples of machine learning.
+All code examples of the book are available in A. Geron's [github repository](https://github.com/ageron/handson-ml3).
+To acknowledge his work, this repository is made available under the same licensing terms using the Apache licence 2.0.
+Please make sure to follow the respective conditions of this licence when distributing or using this repository.

-The book exists in two versions:
+The book exists in three versions:

 [1] A. Geron, _Hands-On Machine Learning with Scikit-Learn and TensorFlow_, O'Reilly 2017, ISBN: 978-1491962299
 [2] A. Geron, _Hands-On Machine Learning with Scikit-Learn, Keras and TensorFlow_, 2nd edition, O'Reilly 2019, ISBN: 978-1492032649
+[3] A. Geron, _Hands-On Machine Learning with Scikit-Learn, Keras, and TensorFlow_, 3rd edition, O'Reilly 2022, ISBN: 978-1098125974

 ## I only want to browse the notebooks!